Muph0/canvas-console/README.md

 ```
 Since the image is loaded asynchronously, the callback is called after the loading is done.
 If you don't want to waste time waiting for this to finish with every new `CanvasConsole`, I
-reccomend referencing the image directly from your html and passing it to the constructor.
+recommend referencing the image directly from your html and passing it to the constructor.

 **3. Create a canvas**